shekfeh/gromacs-tutorials/README.md

    solutes into a system.
 Get the methane-methane potential of mean force.
 4. [Free energy of solvation of methane](4_methane_fe/README.md) - How to do a free energy simulation when coupling a molecule.
 Use MBAR to get the result.
-5. Umbrella sampling - Get methane-methane PMF from umbrella sampling using pull code.
-Coming soon.
+5. [Umbrella sampling](5_umbrella) - Get methane-methane PMF from umbrella sampling using pull code.

 ## Links